E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

 `    export DSM_GETPATH=/<path-to-the-script>/.dsm_get_root_path.sh`

-Once this is done, all of the DataSM system scripts and paths will operate.
+Once this is done, all of the DataSM system scripts and paths will operate for this user.

 NOTE:  In particular, the ".dsm_root_paths" file is used by the DatsSM relocation "Manifest_Generator" to convert the user-defined Manifest_Spec